 It’s not clear whether or not Montreal police are actually doing that.

 Montreal Coun.
 Alex Norris stated, “There’s a much bigger market here, there’s much more activity, more grow-ops, just as a percentage of criminality.”
-He was speculating on what could cause the discrepancy, which he thought to be pretty interesting.
+He was speculating on what could cause the discrepancy.
+That he thought to be pretty interesting.

-Alex is a member of Montreal’s public safety commission and plans to ask police Chief Philippe Pichet about the topic at the commissions next formal gathering.
+Alex is a member of Montreal’s public safety commission.
+And, he plans to ask police Chief Philippe Pichet about the topic at the commissions next formal gathering.

 Historically, Quebec police have been more lenient and tolerant when it comes to cannabis possession, compared to other provinces.
 In 1998, there was an average of 53 people charged with possession per 100,000 in the province.
 Canada’s rate at the time was 76.

-The rate in Quebec has been rising steadily ever since, following right behind the Canadian trend, but still recording lower every year up until now.
+The rate in Quebec has been rising steadily ever since, following right behind the Canadian trend.
+However, still recording lower every year up until now.